BEST SURFBOARDS FOR BEGINNERS

 MOLDED EPOXY SANDWICH TYPE OF CONSTRUCTION

 Bic, NSP & Torq ( which are surfboard brands we use for our Hardtops at Swell) are some of the common brands with this construction type.
 Although a lot of other brands use similar constructions, they are sometimes called “Pop-outs” in reference to the mould used for shaping the board’s core.

 - They usually come with removable fins, which are compatible with systems like FCS or Future Fins

 - Great value, is often found in packages with leash & board bags

 - Proven surfboard shapes

 TRADITIONAL POLYESTER RESIN

-This has been the standard construction for surfboard for years.
-This surfboard has a soft foam blank shaped into it and layers of fiberglass cloth and polyester resin laminated across the top to give it a harder outer shell and make it more watertight.
+This has been the standard construction for surfboards for years.
+This surfboard has a soft foam blank shaped into it and layers of fibreglass cloth and polyester resin laminated across the top to give it a harder outer shell and make it more watertight.

 - Fairly lightweight